NoriSte/reactjsday-2019-testing-course/book/what-is-an-e2e-test.md

   - **launched alongside the front-end** application.
 A mirror of the back-end is up and running, typically in a [Docker](https://www.docker.com) container, the database is empty and you need to seed it with the data that you need in order to replicate the various scenario
   - **exists externally** from the container where the tests are run.
 The data could already exist in the database but you need to get them pristine before every test, because the tests need always the same data to be effective

+- they depend on the resources the back-end can leverage.
+But it's common to have limited back-end resources for the non-production environment, for example

+- they depend on **the network**.
+Everything that could affect the network is going to affect the tests too

 - they need a lot of **reliable data**.
 The tests must be deterministic (do not forget about the [testing rules](testing-rules.md)) and so, they need always the same data

 An important note: the front-end application is not deployed in advance and then tested.
 Instead, it needs to be built on the fly, launched (usually with Docker) and then, if the tests pass, the new front-end app is going to be deployed.
 That's how the CI/CD pipelines work.